Warring States period: Military developments

 The Warring States period saw the introduction of many innovations to the art of warfare in China, such as the use of iron and of cavalry.

 Warfare in the Warring States period evolved considerably from the Spring and Autumn period, as most armies made use of infantry and cavalry in battles, and the use of chariots became less widespread.
 The use of massed infantry made warfare bloodier and reduced the importance of the aristocracy, which in turn made the kings more despotic.
 From this period onward, as the various states competed with each other by mobilizing their armies to war, nobles in China belonged to the literate class, rather than to the warrior class as had previously been the case.

 The various states fielded massive armies of infantry, cavalry, and chariots.
 Complex logistical systems maintained by efficient government bureaucracies were needed to supply, train, and control such large forces.
 The size of the armies ranged from tens of thousands to several hundred thousand men.

 Iron weapons became more widespread and began to replace bronze.
 Most armour and weapons of this period were made from iron.

 The first official native Chinese cavalry unit was formed in 307 BC during the military reforms of King Wuling of Zhao, who advocated 'nomadic dress and horse archery'.
 But the war chariot still retained its prestige and importance, despite the tactical superiority of cavalry.

 The crossbow was the preferred long-range weapon of this period, due to several reasons.
 The crossbow could be mass-produced easily, and mass training of crossbowmen was possible.
 These qualities made it a powerful weapon against the enemy.

 Infantrymen deployed a variety of weapons, but the most popular was the dagger-axe.
 The dagger-axe came in various lengths, from 9 to 18 feet; the weapon consisted of a thrusting spear with a slashing blade appended to it.
 Dagger-axes were an extremely popular weapon in various kingdoms, especially for the Qin, who produced 18-foot-long pike-like weapons.

+The Qiang battle spear was named as the king 'wang' of all ancient weapons.
+It had the biggest impact on the battlefield and was quite difficult to master.
+The second important weapon of that era was the double-edged battle sword Jian.
+The fighting methods of using the Qiang spear and Jian sword were very different from what we see in movies or re-enactment shows today.
+Professional warriors of that era used the military concepts of "Master" Sun Tzu and created several successful "Ge Dou" martial schools.